 Find A Doctor Or Hospital In Your Network.

 Presented by: Mary Tinnes

 Cancer was prevalent in my family.
 My mom lost her battle with breast cancer in 1994, when I was in my early thirties.
 I had the honor of being one of her care givers, and unfortunately became very familiar with the ravages of cancer.
 Given my mom’s history, I had yearly mammograms and when I was diagnosed 16 years later I was shocked, my world stopped, so many things come to mind, my family, my health, my future.
-Everyone can imagine the fears, depression and rollercoaster of emotions that come with that diagnosis, but the story I want to share with you all is how I managed to put on a happy face and show up to work while fighting cancer.
-I struggled greatly when I was first diagnosed how to balance work and health.
+Everyone can imagine the fears, depression and a rollercoaster of emotions that comes with that diagnosis, but the story I want to share is how I managed to put on a happy face and show up to work while fighting cancer.
+When I was first diagnosed, I struggled greatly with how to balance work and health.
 I was an employee of Blue Cross and Blue Shield, working in ITG, and I was not comfortable sharing or revealing my diagnosis with anyone.
 When I look back now, that might have been a mistake, but it was very important to me at the time.
 Working close with leadership allowed me to lead as normal a life as possible.
-That’s a key desire in many cancer patients; just wanting things to go back to “normal”.
+That’s a key desire in many cancer patients; just wanting things to go back to “normal.”